bonsai-rx/docs/articles/reactive-retry.md

 ### Examples

-Use `Retry` to repeat subscription to an observable sequence if it terminates with an exception.
+Use `Retry` to resubscribe to an observable sequence if it terminates with an exception.

 :::workflow
 ![Retry Example](../workflows/reactive-retry-example.bonsai)